AndrewBergman1/mGPS_GA/README.md

 I ran a 200 generation long GA.
 The GA is seemingly still optimizing the solution, i will next try the full file for 500 generations:
 ![Alt text](https://github.com/AndrewBergman1/mGPS_GA/blob/main/200_gen_tests/Min%20CP:%200.3,%20Max%20CP:%200.9,%20Mut.%20Prob.%200.05,%20No.%20Offspring:%20100,%20Init%20pop%20size:%20100,%20Reproductive%20Units:%202,%20Generations:%20200,%20Crossover%20points:%203.png?raw=true)

+## 28/3 2024
+I ran GA_feature_selection.py for 500 generations with all data.
+The program has been running for 22 hours on the university server.
+Observing 'TIME+', it looks like most cores have only been active for a couple of minutes.
+This means that the majority of computations are still single-threaded.
+A reasonable fix for the future is further parallellization of the program.
+Surely, all steps can be further effectivized.
+	- Paralelize the recombination step
+	- See if other parts of the code can be paralelised.
 All data for 500 generations:
+The data is 3600 column x 4000 rows.
+On average, each individual has 2000 predictors in the multiple linear regression.
+This means that there are 8,000,000,000 calculations per individual per generation.
+As there are 100 individuals for 500 generations, this means 3,200,000,000,000,000 calculations (three quadrillion 200 trillion calculations).